Desigual: Brand image

-One of the brand’s most notable campaigns starred Winnie Harlow, a Canadian model with vitiligo, who was the face of the spring-summer 2014 collection.
+One of the brand’s most notable campaigns starred Winnie Harlow, a Canadian model with vitiligo, who was the face of the spring-summer 2014 collection.Her participation was part of the brand's recurring use of campaigns centred on individuality and difference.

 Desigual regularly creates collections with cultural and artistic figures.
 In addition to the collaboration with French designer Christian Lacroix, which began in 2011.
-Desigual signed a worldwide partnership with Cirque du Soleil in June 2011 to develop a clothing collection named "Desigual inspired by Cirque du Soleil" including sixty items of clothing and accessories.
-Desigual also collaborated with Disney in a collection inspired by the iconic denim jacket, created by Thomas Meyer in the 80s from denim scraps with leather embellishments of different colours.
+That year, the company also entered a worldwide partnership with Cirque du Soleil, a collection of clothing and accessories.
+Desigual has additionally collaborated with Disney on collections referencing the brand's original denim patchwork jacket.